vanillasoap/macropad-zmk/README.md

 # zmk-config
-Build configuration for handwired macropad using nice!nano as shield, with six switches and a rotary encoder
+Build configuration for a handwired macropad using nice!nano as shield, with six switches and a rotary encoder